dpathfinderedge/musica/README.md

 ![musica](./src/assets/images/musica.png)

-This is a simple, Responsive Music app created using React and RapidApi.
+This is a simple, Responsive Music app created using React and Shazam API.